 13. Yakima Rooster Tail Lure

-The Rooster Tail lure combines the spinnerbait blade to through off sunlight, and a pulsating hackle tail to attract the strike.
+The Rooster Tail lure combines the spinnerbait blade to through off sunlight and a pulsating hackle tail to attract the strike.
 The lure is weighted for additional casting distance.
 There are 18 different colors available, so make sure you learn what your local trout are feeding on so that you can match the hatch as closely as possible.

-The wire is stainless steel, and the hackle tail is hand-tied for higher quality construction and is painted with durable paint for a quality finish.
+The wire is stainless steel, and the hackle tail is hand-tied for higher-quality construction and is painted with durable paint for a quality finish.
 You don’t want to lose color after a few bites from a hungry trout.

-We generally recommend getting a few different sizes and colors in your tackle bag to try out different baits until you find one that works.
+We recommend getting a few different sizes and colors in your tackle bag to try out different baits until you find one that works.

 While this article is focused on trout fishing, the rooster tail is also suitable for bass and panfish, like crappie and bluegill.